sider/sider-docs/docs/tools/java/checkstyle.md

 ## Configuration

 You can customize Checkstyle analysis using `sider.yml`.
+For example:

 ```yaml
 linter: